Z-Zheng/pytorch-change-models/src/models/anychange/README.md

 ## Example

-See `examples/anychange_example.py` for a complete usage example.
+See `examples/anychange_from_pretrained_example.py` for a complete usage example demonstrating:

+- Model creation and saving
+- Loading models with `from_pretrained`
+- Change detection inference
+- Result visualization
+- Hyperparameter customization

 ## Performance